nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

     <br />
 1. **Set the Database Offline**

-     To recover the database in place, we need to change the database state to offline.
+     To recover the database, we need to change the database state to offline.

      - **Right click** on the database, click **Tasks**, click **Take Offline**.
 Check the box to **Drop All Active Connections** and **click OK** to confirm.